Proudly Serving Montgomery County Maryland

 This is where couples counseling at Kentlands Psychotherapy can help.
 While it’s normal for all relationships to have their ups and downs, some areas may be too complex to fix at home.

-Couples counseling, also called marital therapy, marital counseling. or marriage counseling, works best when both people are ready to work on making the relationship better, rather than trying to change each other.
+Relationship counseling, also called Couples counseling or marital therapy, marital counseling, or marriage counseling, works best when both people are ready to work on making the relationship better, rather than trying to change each other.
 When working with a couple, it is the therapist’s job is to create an environment where you both feel safe to talk about the things you’re afraid to bring up at home.
 It is also up to the clinician to make it possible to discuss, in a productive manner, the areas that often lead to fights at home.
-As such, the focus in couples therapy is not simply to rehash last week’s or last month’s unresolved argument(s).
-Instead it is about working together to understand the patterns in your relationship that are not working.
+As such, the focus of couples therapy is not simply to rehash last week’s or last month’s unresolved argument(s).
+Instead, it is about working together to understand the patterns in your relationship that are not working.
 Our clinicians will also help you determine alternative ways to be with one another to make your relationship stronger and more loving.

-To speak to someone about your needs and which therapist might be the best fit for you, please contact Elizabeth Carr, Psy.D., Founder and Senior Adult and Couples Therapist at Kentlands Psychotherapy at 240-252-3349 ext.
-801.
+To speak to someone about your needs and which therapist might be the best fit for you, please contact us at 240-252-3349.

 Wondering how well your relationship is faring?
 Compare yourself to the concepts in this article by Dr. Elizabeth Carr in the below link.